 The rest of the War

 The gunshot had broken his left thigh bone, gone through his bladder, and lodged in the lower right part of his pelvic bone.
-He was treated at a field hospital on or near the battlefield, then admitted to US Army General Hospital #1 in Frederick, MD on 9 October, but he died of wounds there on 15 October.
-He was originally buried "along the west side and in [Mt Olivet] cemetery at Frederick [Maryland]" and possibly reinterred at Hagerstown in about 1874.
+He was treated at a field hospital on or near the battlefield and paroled on 3 October, then admitted to US Army General Hospital #1 in Frederick, MD on 9 October, but he died of wounds there on 15 October.
+He was originally busried "along the west side and in [Mt Olivet] cemetery at Frederick [Maryland]" and possibly reinterred at Hagerstown in about 1874.

 References & notes

 Original cemetery and basic unit information from the Mt Olivet burial list.1 Medical and death details from his case in the MSHWR 2 as J. P. Cavanagh.
 Burial quote and relocation to Hagerstown from Pruitt3 as J. P. Conough, Company I. The Roll 4 has him as John Cavery.
+Personal details from family genealogists.
 His memorials at Hagerstown and Frederick are on Findagrave.

 10/15/1862; Frederick, MD; burial in Washington Confederate Cemetery, Hagerstown, MD